Apple iMac M1 (24-inch, 2021) Review

 Included with the iMac 2021 is a keyboard and mouse.
-If you want the Magic Trackpad, you can add that instead of the Magic Mouse for £50/$50 or £129/$129 for them both.
+If you want the Magic Trackpad, you can add that instead of the Magic Mouse.
 All these accessories are matched to the colour of your iMac.

 There are differences with the keyboards depending on which model of the iMac you choose.
 The higher-end models add a very handy Touch ID button for unlocking the computer with your fingerprint – this is missed off the base model.
 Both versions of the keyboard have a few different buttons to the previous model though, including a dedicated key for enabling Do Not Disturb, emoji, Spotlight and Dictation.